isomerpages/govtech-stp/pages/FAQ.md

 <div id="procedures"></div>

-### 7) Safe Travel Lane FAQs
+### 7) FAQs on Specific Safe Travel Lane Procedures

 Please refer to the individual Safe Travel Lane FAQs if you have questions on specific procedures related to each Safe Travel Lane.

 <table>
   <thead>